 Start by unpacking all the files, the reverse of what we did to back them up:

 tar -vxf yourbackupfilename.tar

 The last step is to suck your database back in to where it was before.
-Make sure you have a blank database setup with the same password and tablename as before, or you’ll need to change your site configuration settings too.
-To suck the data back in, issue this command:
+Start by having a blank database setup with the same password and table name as before.
+If you don’t have this, you’ll need to change your site configuration settings too.